 Ready for Swift 6

-The Swift 6 language mode prevents data-races at compile time.
+The Swift 6 language mode prevents data races at compile time.
 When you opt into Swift 6 mode, the compiler will produce errors when your code has a risk of concurrent access, turning hard-to-debug runtime failures into compiler errors.

 To track the progress of the Swift package ecosystem, the Swift Package Index is running regular package compatibility checks across all packages in the index.

-Total packages compatible with Swift 6
+Total packages with Swift 6 zero data race safety errors

-Total Swift 6 concurrency errors
+Total Swift 6 data race safety errors

 Frequently asked questions